axllent/wireguard-vanity-keygen/README.md

 | 8 chars | 7 months         | 38 years       |
 | 9 chars | 22 years         | 175 years      |

-Note that the above timings are for finding a result for any search term.
+Note that the above timings are for finding a matching key for a single search term.
-Passing multiple search terms will not substantially increase the time, but increasing the limit to two (`--limit 2`) will double the estimated time, three will triple the time, etc.
+Passing multiple search terms will not substantially increase the time to find any single term, but the time to find all search terms is the sum of all the estimated times.
+Also, increasing the limit to two (`--limit 2`) will double the estimated time, three will triple the time, etc.

 If any search term contains numbers, the timings would fall somewhere between the case-insensitive and case-sensitive columns.